Getting started: Is telebehavioral health right for your practice?

 Exploring telehealth technology

 - Get connected.
-Making sure your patients can get online for telehealth is your top priority.
+Making sure your patients can get online for telehealth is essential.
 Do your research and ensure broadband internet is available, affordable, and easily accessible in your community.
 Some cities also offer “tele-hubs” — rooms with a computer and free internet access, often located in community centers or libraries.

 Understanding telehealth and behavioral health laws